The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: The Case of Finite Buildings

 Recall from \cite[\S6.1.1]{Abramenko_2008_Buildings} that an $r$-dimensional building $X$ is said to posses a \emph{strongly transitive action} if there is a group $G$ acting on $X$ via type-preserving simplicial automorphisms such that $G$ takes apartments to apartments and acts transitively on the set of pairs $(A,x)$ consisting of an apartment $A\in \calE$ and an $r$-face $x$ in $A$.
 Since $G$ is type preserving, this means that $G$ acts transitively on the set of faces of a fixed type $t\subseteq T(X)(0)$.
 Moreover, for every $z\in X$ of dimension $ \dim X-2$ or less, the building $X_z$ also possesses a strongly transitive action.
 It follows from Tits' classification of thick spherical and affine buildings, see \cite[Chapter~9, \S11.9]{Abramenko_2008_Buildings} for a survey, that all thick finite buildings of dimension $\geq 2$ and all locally-finite thick affine buildings of dimension $ \geq 3$ admit a strongly transitive action.

 \begin{example} Let $\F$ be a field and let $n\in\N$.
 The incidence complex of nontrivial subspaces of $\F^{n+1}$, denoted $A_n(\F )$, is an $(n-1)$-dimensional building of type $A_n$, where $A_n$ is the Coxeter diagram consisting of a single path of length $n-1$ with all edges labeled $3$.
 In more detail, the vertices of $A_n(\F )$ are the nontrivial subspaces of $\F^{n+1}$ and its faces are the sets of vertices which are totally ordered by inclusion.
 The apartments of $A_n(\F )$ are induced from bases of $\F^{n+1}$ as follows: If $E$ is a basis of $\F^{n+1}$, then the collection of faces $x=\{V_0,\dots,V_i\}\in A_n(\F )$ for which each $V_j$ is spanned by a subset of $E$ is an apartment.
+It is possible to name the vertices of the Coxeter diagram of $A_n(\F)$ by $1,\dots,n-1$ in such a way that the type of a vertex is its dimension as an $\F$-vector space.